 My love of magic cakes has brought me to this moment.
 Although this is not your traditional magic cake, it’s still a magic cake.
 But what makes a cake magic is the fact that the batter separates into layers, all on its own.
 And through my pinterest browsing endeavours I have found this marvel of a cake.

 But at the risk of sounding overly dramatic, this cake truly is the mother of all cakes.
 That’s if you like pumpkin.
 I, for one, love this time of the year for one reason and one reason alone.
 And that’s not the weather, my friends.

-It’s the food, the pumpkins, the vegetables, and the colors.
+It’s the food, the pumpkins, the vegetables, and all the colors.
 Colors of leaves, colors of vegetables, but it’s definitely not the weather.
 Although, as a little side note, we have recovered from our summer snow blizzard last week.
 The polar vortex had put the city of Calgary in a winter wonderland for a couple days with about a foot of snow.
 Not to mention the thousands of fallen trees.
 But yet here we are this week, with beautiful sunny summer weather.
 Weird, or what?

-Now you can bake it for about an hour, during which time your house will smell insane.
+Bake it for about an hour, during which time your house will smell insane.
 I made the cake yesterday after work, and since it was already late, I didn’t frost it till today, because the cake hadn’t cooled properly.
 So all night I kept smelling this cake in the house, almost made me cry, since I couldn’t have a slice.

 But you know what my favorite part of this cake is?
 The frosting!

 We’re talking vanilla pudding, Cool Whip and pumpkin pie spice.
 And you know what else?
 It’s the bomb!
 I love pudding type of frostings because they’re not gross like those buttery frostings.
-Oh, this cake, my friends, is simply devine!
+Oh, this cake, my friends, is simply divine!